serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 }
 ```

-If the version id matches to the initial version id, Lambda will pass the request as it is to the origin.
+If the version id matches the initial version id, Lambda will pass the request on as it is to the origin.

 ### Permissions

-The function which creates the presigned URL needs to have s3:putObject permissions for the object in that bucket and one that checks if it is an initial upload requires permissions for s3:getObject, s3:putObject, s3:listBucket, and s3:listBucketVersions.
+The function that creates the presigned URL needs to have s3:putObject permissions.
+The function that checks if the current upload is the initial upload requires permissions for s3:getObject, s3:putObject, s3:listBucket, and s3:listBucketVersions.

 ## Development and Deployment

-Deploying the stack with Serverless Framework is easy; sls deploy and then wait.
-And wait, everything related to CloudFront takes time.
-At least 10 minutes, and removal of the replicated functions can take up to 45 minutes.
-That is a good driver for test-driven-development.
-The example project uses jest with mocked AWS SDK, that way the development is fast and if you make small logic errors those are caught before deployment.
+Deploying the stack with the Serverless Framework is easy; `sls deploy` and then wait.
+And wait.
+Everything related to Cloudfront takes time.
+At least 10 minutes.
+And removal of the replicated functions can take up to 45 minutes.
+That is a good driver for test driven development.
+The example project uses jest with a mocked AWS SDK; that way local development is fast and if you make small logic errors, they are caught before deployment.

-Lambda@Edge functions have to be deployed to the North Virginia (us-east-1) region.
-From there the functions are replicated to edge locations.
+Bear in mind that Lambda@Edge functions are always deployed to the North Virginia (us-east-1) region.
+From there they are replicated to edge locations and called from the CDN closest to the client.

-CloudFormation is also not a best friend with those replicated functions what comes to the removal, the removal usually times out.

 ## Time for a Test Run!

-First, find out the domain name of the created distribution either by logging in to the AWS web console or with the AWS CLI.
-The following snipped lists all the deployed distributions and shows domain names and comments.
-The comment field is the same one that is defined as a comment in CloudFront resource in serverless.yml.
+First, determine the domain name of the created distribution, either by logging in to the AWS web console or with the AWS CLI.
+The following snippet lists all the deployed distributions and shows domain names and comments.
+The comment field is the same one that is defined as a comment in the Cloudfront resource in `serverless.yml`.
 In the example, it is the service name, e.g. `dev-presigned-upload`.

 ```shell
 aws cloudfront list-distributions \